 This book answers all the questions about this treasure, hidden in the Corbières, those foothills of the Pyrenees to the south-west of Narbonne, those mountain strongholds where stories were passed down from father to son and mother to daughter for thousands of years.

-The last pages of the book are a unique guide to the region of Septimanie, the ancient home of the Visigoths, approximately today's region of Languedoc.
-It will list the towns and villages where the Visigoths lived, and what to look for when you visit.
+Included in the book is a unique guide to the region of Septimanie, the ancient home of the Visigoths, approximately today's region of Languedoc.
+It lists the towns and villages where the Visigoths lived, and what to look for when you visit.
 Old stones? or hidden treasure?

-The text is now edited and work on the lay-out is proceeding according to plan.
-The book will be at least 250 pages long - Val wishes it could be longer! - and will measure 16cm by 23 cm.
-It will be fully illustrated, with the pictures beside the text to which they refer, in Val's usual style.
+The book has 248 pages and measures 16cm by 23 cm.
+It is fully illustrated, with the pictures beside the text to which they refer, in Val's usual style.

 Barbarian Gold explores the mystery of the treasure of Rennes-le-Château, it is original and ground-breaking.
 "Treasure" is a word that enraptures readers and treasure hunters will be able to follow the fate of this treasure throughout history.
 Val is passionate about the Visigoths, their brilliant contribution to the history of Languedoc, their civilisation and their egalitarian politics.
 The facile dismissal of them as "barbarians" is simply not true.